New Orleans Saints bounty scandal: Background

 After the Saints defeated the Minnesota Vikings in the 2009 NFC Championship Game in what has become a heated rivalry, several Vikings players and coaches claimed that the Saints were deliberately trying to hurt Vikings quarterback Brett Favre.
 The Vikings were particularly angered when Saints defensive end Bobby McCray and defensive tackle Remi Ayodele knocked Favre to the ground with a high-low hit.
 McCray hit Favre below the knees, briefly knocking Favre out of the game with an ankle injury.
 No penalty was called on the play, though NFL vice president of officiating Mike Pereira said one should have been called, saying it was "the type of hit we don't want."
 Vikings coach Brad Childress later said that there were at least 13 instances where he felt the Saints deliberately went after Favre.
 Later, CBSSports.com NFL columnist Clark Judge said several Vikings assistants told him they believed McCray was acting on direct orders from Williams, with at least one being so outraged that he threatened to "punch [Williams] in the face" the next time they met.
 Vikings owner Zygi Wilf even went as far as to complain to the league about what happened to Favre, though no action was taken at the time.
 Favre took such a severe beating that Vikings punter Chris Kluwe and placekicker Ryan Longwell wondered during the game if someone had put a bounty on him.

 Favre's agent, Bus Cook, later said that he also felt the Saints were deliberately trying to knock Favre out of the game, and claimed that several hits on Arizona Cardinals quarterback Kurt Warner in the divisional round a week earlier crossed the line as well.
 It initially appeared that Cook's argument was strengthened by the fact that Warner was knocked out of that game with a chest injury (although he later returned), and retired two weeks later.
 However, Warner later said that the hit which knocked him out was legal, and had nothing to do with his decision to retire.
+Additionally, Favre later said he viewed the NFL's allegations against the Saints as "just hearsay" and that he did not "see enough evidence" the Saints had a bounty on him.
+In Favre's biography, author Jeff Pearlman wrote that former Vikings offensive lineman Artis Hicks who played with Favre said the Minnesota Vikings ran a bounty program at the time where a player was awarded with cash if they "hurt someone special".
+The NFL declined to investigate these claims regarding the Vikings' alleged bounty program.